chamehta/canadian-western-bank-code-challenge/README.md

-# Canadian Western Bank – SQL Code Challenge (2023)
+# Canadian Western Bank – Data Modeling and SQL Code Challenge (2023)

 This repository contains my solution to a SQL-based technical coding challenge completed during the interview process for a contract role at **Canadian Western Bank**.
 The challenge evaluated data modeling, SQL scripting, and business intelligence reporting based on a fictional retail scenario.